Flood Protection Information

 The Flood Disaster Protection Act requires the purchase of flood insurance to receive federal or federally-related financial assistance for acquisition and/or construction of buildings in an SFHA.
 Homeowner’s insurance does not cover flooding; therefore, a separate policy must be purchased.
 Under the recently enacted National Flood Insurance Reform Act, the lender is legally responsible for determining if a flood insurance policy is required for a loan.
 Coverage may be purchased for both the building and its content.
 Residences can be insured for up to $250,000 for the building and $100,000 for the contents.
 Because content coverage is separate, renters can also insure their belongings up to the said amount.
 Nonresidential buildings can be insured for up to $500,000 for the building and $50,000 for the contents.
 Since these figures can vary, check with your insurance company for further details.

-If you are among the 15% that are not in a Special Flood Hazard Area and you wish to purchase flood insurance, a Preferred Risk Policy is available at a discounted rate.
-Because these policies already have the lowest premium possible, the CRS 15% discount will not apply.
+If you are among the 60% of property owners that are not in a Special Flood Hazard Area and you wish to purchase flood insurance, a Preferred Risk Policy is available at a discounted rate.
+Because these policies already have the lowest premium possible, the CRS discount may not apply.
 Coverage limits may be $250,000 for the building and $60,000 for the contents.

 Floodplain Permit Requirements